Godswilly/food-recipes/README.md

 ### Prerequisites

-- node.js must be installed on device
+- node.js must be installed on your device

 ### Setup